 *Preventable through vaccinations, deworming and/or preventative medications.

-• When in doubt, go to the vet: Take your dog to the vet as soon as possible if you notice any unusual symptoms or signs of illness.
+• Prioritize regular vet checks, at least once a year for a general checkup.
+Head over as soon as possible if you notice any unusual symptoms or signs of illness.

 • Vaccinate (and keep up to date): Make sure your dog has all the necessary vaccinations based on their environment and lifestyle.